Viva La Fiesta!

 The standard was very high with high-scoring entries mostly from our writers either now with agents or on second drafts, taking The Big Edit, poised on the brink of bagging agents and publishing contracts.
 But we had one or two surprises from our first drafters!

 Voting has been one member, one vote, and a first past the post system.
 Given the range of lines and the quality of the prose, I was surprised to see clustered results around a few front runners.

 A contest like this is a bit of a beauty parade.
 The lines that stand out most boldly will secure votes.
 And the contestants don't have the opportunity to impress their judges with their plans for world peace as with our Firestarter Competition in February for the best first chapter.

-But a great first line is a sure sign of a good novel behind it.
+But a great first line is a sure sign of a good novel behind it - we explore this in our creative writing courses.
 It's far from 'random', or 'lucky'.
 The first lines have been considered thousands of times over for inveiglement and allure but they are also flags being planted on new territory.
 The writer claims the ground of their theme and makes their pledge or promise to the reader - here's what it's all about.
 The tone promises a ride worth taking.

 As a side note, many entries promised an end of world experience.
 Perhaps that speaks for the times in which we live?